kits-ab/HelloKitsular/README.md

 The reason for this repository is to demonstrate some difference in Angular and Angular 2.
 As a start we are going to look at routing, this is because almost all web application uses some sort of navigation.

-First off we are using node and if not already installed download it here: https://nodejs.org/en/
+First off we are using node and if not already installed download it here: https://nodejs.org/en/ We are also using bower.
+Bower is a command linte utility and use npm to install it.
+	In Terminal run:
+		* npm install -g bower

+More information about bower can be found here: https://bower.io

 Clone this project to your own computer.

+	In Terminal run:
+		* npm install
+		* bower install
+		* grunt serve

 In this project we are also using yeoman and generator, just to make life a bit more easy.